 The product manager is responsible for the overarching, big-picture strategy for the product.
 They figure out what needs to be built, based on the end users’ needs and the business goals.

 They speak to customers and business stakeholders to establish the requirements of the product, eventually writing product specifications to outline what will be built and why, what it should achieve, and how success will be measured.
 They develop the long-term vision for the product, and they create a product roadmap to set out a plan of action for how the vision will be realized.

 You can check out more about what falls under their power in our guide to product manager responsibilities.

 Product managers sit in the middle of business stakeholders and the design and development teams, keeping communication open and ensuring that everybody is aligned on a common goal.

-We’ve put together a separate guide to answer the question “What does a product manager do?“ Check it out for a more detailed look at the day-to-day tasks and responsibilities of a product manager.
+We’ve put together a separate guide to answer the question “What does a product manager do?“ Check it out for a more detailed look at the day-to-day tasks of a product manager.

 Do you want to try your hand at product management?
 Here’s a free introductory short course to get you started.